Curiosity ~ Lucidity ~ Humanity

 Submit through Duosuma Submit through Submittable

 The Miscellany showcases an eclectic range of voices, each elaborating on their own unique perspective through imaginative or reflective works.
-Writings are not A.I.-edited or follow outlines as expected, or are necessarily grammatically pedestrian or hit prescribed tension/resolution beats.
-But...text is authentic and worthy of a read and authored by our fellow humans who deserve our ear for a few moments for all they’ve been through.
+Writings are authentic and worthy of a read and authored by our fellow humans who deserve our ear for a few moments for all they’ve been through.

-We publish stories, poems, essays, narrative fine art/photography and dribbles, and especially those works that capture the uniqueness and beauty of inhabiting our complex human world, and leaving us in lingering thought.
-We welcome literary and experimental work, personal accounts, ambiguous characters and surreal or witty takes from the cornucopia, and look for writing that brings clarity to the ethereal and isn’t afraid to play.
+We publish stories, poems, essays, narrative fine art/photography and dribbles, and especially those works that capture the uniqueness and beauty of inhabiting our complex human world and that leave us lingering in thought.
+We welcome literary and experimental work, personal accounts, ambiguous characters and surreal or witty takes from the cornucopia, and look for writing that brings clarity to the ethereal or isn’t afraid to play.
 Those with unusual perspectives and original thinkers are part of our tribe and encouraged to submit.
 Let's see what you have.

 Time Sensitive Open Calls